Additional Examination Attempts

 Your academic record which is available for download in PSSO shows the number of additional attempts you have used and/or applied for.
 It also shows how many of the four additional attempts you have used to improve the grade of a previously passed exam.

-I have already taken free attempts ("Freiversuch") and/or additional oral examinations in the past.
+I have already taken attempts not counted if failed ("Freiversuch") and/or additional oral examinations in the past.
 Will these count towards the maximum number of additional attempts?

-No. If the examination regulations of your program allow free attempts and/or additional oral examinations, these regulations still apply to all exams taken before September 1, 2018.
+No. If the examination regulations of your program allow attempts not counted if failed and/or additional oral examinations, these regulations still apply to all exams taken before September 1, 2018.
 They do not count towards the maximum number of additional examination attempts which can be used for exams taken on or after September 1, 2018.

 What happens if I transfer to different examination regulations in the same program?